Table of Contents Hide

 - Final Thought

-Technical writing isn’t just about drawing up instructions and manuals or legal documents – It transcends that.
+Technical writing isn’t just about drawing up instructions, manuals, or legal documents; it transcends that.

 According to the US Bureau of Labor Statistics, the demand for technical writers is projected to grow 10 percent from 2014 to 2024.
 Employment growth in this field will exceed the national average for other occupations due to the continued increase in scientific and technical products.